Are you thinking of taking a canal cruise in Amsterdam in the Netherlands and wondering if it’s worth it and what to expect?

 TIP: Before you go, you may want to check our other guides to Amsterdam and the Netherlands.
 You can find a short overview below and a full selection here.

-More travel inspiration and planning tips for Amsterdam:
+More travel inspiration for the Netherlands:

 If you found this post helpful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin this image!